-An Award-Winning Journal for Philosophy Teachers at all Levels
+The Premier Journal for Philosophy Teachers at all Levels

-ONLINE FIRST (forthcoming articles)
+Online First (forthcoming articles)

 "A great resource.
 I heartily recommend the journal to anyone looking for hands-on teaching advice."